Matjiesrivier Nature Reserve is a World Heritage Site, located in the ecotone where the transition of Fynbos and Succulent Karoo occur.

 Painted with materials made from ochre rock (which makes the orange, red and yellow paint), as well as charcoal and white clay (for the now faded black and white paint), the paintings are remarkably well-preserved.
 This is thanks to the staying power of the orange ochre ‘paint’, as well as more recent conservation efforts, though you’ll notice the humans look ‘headless’ due to the fact that the black paint used for their heads has faded over time.
 It is truly a privilege to be able to stand in the presence of such ancient artwork and know that the Khoisan people also stood at this very spot, over a millennium ago.

-Rock art is protected by the National Monuments Act (1969) and vandals who deface rock paintings face fines of up to R10 000 and/or two years imprisonment.
+Rock art is protected by the National and Western Cape Heritage Resources Acts, vandals who deface rock paintings face fines of up to R10 000 and/or two years imprisonment.

 A number of international and local productions have utilised Matjiesrivier Nature Reserve as a film location.
 With magnificent landscapes, and unique rock formations such as the Stadsaal Caves, Matjiesrivier is a versatile shooting location.